thegflicksfounder/GFICIOSattempt2/Pods/Target Support Files/Pods-Instagram/Pods-Instagram-acknowledgements.markdown

 # Acknowledgements
 This application makes use of the following third party libraries:

+## Appirater

+Copyright 2017.
+Arash Payan.
+This library is distributed under the terms of the MIT/X11.

 ## BoringSSL-GRPC

 BoringSSL is a fork of OpenSSL.
 As such, large parts of it fall under OpenSSL